About the New Village Hall

 The John Appleby Hall

 The main room known as the John Appleby Hall is light, airy, and spacious.
 Suitable for most types of functions it can comfortably accommodate 100 people seated at tables, and 200 people in theatre style.
-Weather permitting, the John Appleby Hall opens onto a large patio suitable for a drinks reception or a breakout from the main function.
-This patio overlooks a children’s play area and with views of the Village Green.
+Weather permitting, the John Appleby Hall has two sets of patio doors that open out onto a large patio suitable for a drinks reception or a breakout from the main function.
+This patio overlooks a children’s play area and views of the Village Green.

 Views below show the John Appleby Room (Main Room) empty and being used for a talk.